Sefer Hamitzvot: Commentaries

 The work is the subject of a number of commentaries, including one from Nahmanides, one titled Megillath Esther ("Scroll of Esther", by Isaac Leon ibn Zur (although often incorrectly attributed to Isaac de Leon), bearing no direct relationship with the Biblical Book of Esther), and others titled Lev Sameach (by Rabbi Abraham Allegri) and Kinath Soferim.
 In an appendix, Nahmanides lists commandments that might have merited individual inclusion in his estimation.

-Influence

-This work is regarded as the most authoritative listing of the commandments, and numerous later works rely on its enumeration (some with minor variations).

-After their promotion by the late Rabbi Menachem Mendel Schneerson, several of Maimonides's works are studied daily by followers of the Chabad movement.